‘Young And Restless’ Spoilers: Scotty’s Return Brings Sheila Back To Genoa City?

 If Adam (Justin Hartley) and Victor (Eric Braeden) can escape death multiple times now, surely there’s room to give Sheila Carter one more round to wreck havoc in Lauren’s life.

-Sheila’s fans have been asking CBS to bring her back to the show, even if it is a short stint.
-No one knows how to dial in the drama like Sheila and her scenes with Lauren were the things that made a soap opera great.
+Sheila’s fans have been asking CBS to bring her back to the show, even if it is for a short stint.
+No one knows how to dial in the drama like Sheila and her scenes with Lauren were the things that made this soap opera great.

 Other great Young and Restless villains are Ian Ward (Ray Wise) and Patty Williams (Stacy Haiduk).
 Patty and Ian’s names haven’t been mentioned in a few months, so it’s safe to assume they won’t return until later in the year.
 Ian and Patty are wonderful characters in their own right, but they cannot unleash the evil terror that Sheila caused the Baldwin family.